 - We will be attending Summer Tuesdays in Stillwater again.

-- Jen planning and open house at a coffee shop in Stillwater.
+- Jen planning an open house at a coffee shop in Stillwater.
 Win expressed his gratitude for all she does for our school!

 CSP Grant approval

 This grant is still in process with a few policies yet to be approved.
 Win mentioned the budget has been approved.
 Once all policies, and articles and by laws are approved by MDE, we will be able to obtain our local education authority number.